What expectations do you have of your

 these: 47.5 for lumbar pain, 30.5 for radicular pain, 39.3 for

 disability, 10.0 for anxiety, and 6.7 for depression.
-(2) Malverne Health & Wellness knows no pain is the preferred state and is ready to talk
+(2) Malverne Health & Wellness realizes no pain is the preferred state and is ready to talk

 with our Malverne chiropractic patients their options and possible